xihajun/tool-learning/STAR/Generate_genome.md

 *This might take a while which depends how many cores you have.*

-In these commands, we installed kind of gene library (`Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz`) I think to get indices and use STAR to achieve that.
+In these commands, we installed kind of gene library (`Homo_sapiens.GRCh38.dna.primary_assembly.fa.gz`) I think it is a way to get indices and it can be done by using STAR.
-## use GTF file to do something cool
+## Use GTF file to do something "cool"

 After that you can try to see what will happen by implementing this
 ```